Two young women laugh and talk while walking down a busy sidewalk in a shopping district.

 How much can you increase your credit card limit by?

-In most cases, you won’t be able to set the amount of your own credit line, just as you weren’t able to define exactly how much you wanted your credit limit to be when you first applied for your credit card.
-Every credit card issuer has its own criteria to determine your credit card limit, and how each factor of your credit profile is weighted in this decision will vary.
+In most cases, you won’t be able to set the amount of your own credit line.
+Every credit card issuer has its own criteria to determine your credit card limit and how each factor of your credit profile is evaluated in this decision.

 How much can I increase my credit limit with a secured card?

-If you have a secured credit card, some credit card issuers may allow you to get a higher credit line by adding to your security deposit until you reach your maximum allowed amount at the time of card application.
+If you have a secured credit card, some credit card issuers may allow you to get a higher credit line by adding to your security deposit.
+There may be a maximum amount allowed at the time of card application.
 This amount is determined by your credit history and other factors.
-If you use your secured credit card wisely, you may have an easier time qualifying for an unsecured card later and increase in credit limit.
+If you use your secured credit card wisely, you may have an easier time qualifying for an unsecured card later and an increase in credit limit.

 Getting approved for a higher credit limit means more spending power, but it can also mean more debt.
-You may be tempted to spend more than you can afford, which can lead to more money in interest charges.
-Generally, you should never spend more than you can afford to pay off in a month, because carrying a balance month to month is how you start to accumulate interest charges.
+A good rule is only spend what you can afford to pay off in a month—carrying a balance month to month is how you start to accumulate interest charges.

-As with anything else, before deciding if you need a credit line increase, you should think about the possible benefits and what you can realistically afford.
+Before deciding if you need a credit line increase, think about the possible benefits and what you can realistically afford.
 If you have a good credit score and you practice good credit management habits, extending the limit on your credit card may be helpful to you and your finances.

 Next steps